 Read simple books to your child.
 Point ou the pictures and ask questions, such as "Where's the kitty?"

 Ask your child to put things in places.
 For example, "Put the dolly on the chair" or "Put the ball under the table."

 Talk to your child about everything he or she plays with or sees.

 This sheet is not specific to your child, but provides general information.
-Your child's hearing can be accurately tested at any age by a pediatric audiologist.
-If you have any concerns or questions about your child's hearing, please call your doctor, or the audiology department at Children's - Minneapolis 612-813-6709, Children's - St. Paul 651-220-6880, or Children's Minnetonka 952-930-8764.
+Your child’s hearing can be accurately tested at any age by a pediatric audiologist.
+If you have concerns or questions about your child’s hearing, please call your doctor, or the Children’s Minnesota audiology department at 612-874-1292.

 Children's Hospitals and Clinics of Minnesota

 This page is not specific to your child, but provides general information on the topic above.
 If you have any questions, please call your clinic.
 For more reading material about this and other health topics, please call or visit Children's Family Resource Center library, or visit www.childrensmn.org/educationmaterials.

 © 2018 Children's Hospitals and Clinics of Minnesota